PanatdaCatlin/feedback-form-react/README.md

 ## Support and Contact Details

-_If you have any feedback pertaining to this project; such an suggestions and improvements, feel free to contact me via email at panatdainthala@gmail.com.
-All feedback is welcomed._
+_All feedback is welcomed.
+If you have any feedback pertaining to this project; such an suggestions and improvements, feel free to contact me via email at panatdainthala@gmail.com._

 ### License